 The selection of the search radius in sphere decoding is crucial to the complexity.
 If the radius is too large, there are too many points in the sphere, and the complexity is high.
 If the selected radius is too small, it is very probable that there exists no point in the sphere.
 In [VB93], it is proposed to use the covering radius of the lattice.
 The covering radius is defined as the radius of the spheres centered at the lattice points that cover the whole space in the most economical way.
-However, the calculation of the covering radius is normally difficult.
-In [HVa], the authors proposed to choose the initial radius such that the probability of having the correct point in the sphere is 0.9, then increase the radius gradually if there is no point in the sphere.
+However, the calculation of the covering radius such that the probability of having the correct point in the sphere is 0.9, then increase the radius gradually if there is no point in the sphere.
 In our simulations, we use this method.
 Other radius-choosing methods can be found in [DCB00, DAML00].
 There are also publications on methods that can further reduce the complexity of sphere decoding, interested readers can refer to [GH03, AVZ02, Art04b, Art04a].

-The sphere decoding algorithm described above applies to real systems when s is chosen from a real lattice.
-Therefore, the algorithm can be applied to complex systems when the system equation can be rewritten as linear equations of unknowns with twice the dimension by separating the real and imaginary parts of x, H and s.
+The sphere decoding algorithm described above applies to real systems when \mathbf{s} is chosen from a real lattice.
+Therefore, the algorithm can be applied to complex systems when the system equation can be rewritten as linear equations of unknowns with twice the dimension by separating the real and imaginary parts of \mathbf{x} , H and \mathbf{s} .
 Fortunately, this is true for many space-time coding systems ([HH02b, HH02a]).
-In particular, real sphere decoding is used in the decoding of our Cayley unitary space-time codes in Chapter 3, the Sp(2) differential unitary space-time codes in Chapter 5, and also the distributed space-time codes in Chapter 7.
+In particular, real sphere decoding is used in the decoding of our Cayley unitary spacetime codes in Chapter 3, the Sp(2) differential unitary space-time codes in Chapter 5, and also the distributed space-time codes in Chapter 7.